 - If you need work doing on your property, follow this advice:

-- Seek quotes from at least three local traders with reputations to maintain.
+- Get quotes from at least three local traders with good reputations.

-- Only deal with local firms with genuine verifiable telephone numbers and addresses.
-Visit their premises to ensure they are genuine.
+- Only deal with local firms with genuine verifiable telephone numbers and addresses and visit their premises to make sure they are genuine.

-- Go on recommendation and ask to see properties they have worked on (if you can, speak to the owners).
+- Go on recommendation, ask to see properties they have worked on and speak to the owners if you can.

-- Fix a price and be specific about what you want done.
+- Fix a price and be specific about the work you want.

-- Make sure you have everything written down – don’t rely on spoken agreements.
+- Make sure you have everything in writing and don’t rely on spoken agreements.

 - If you do agree to buy goods or services on the doorstep, in most cases you will have extra consumer rights.

-- Don't get caught out!
-Rogue traders like to give the impression they are genuine and local.
-They use accommodation addresses to make them appear local and may use local phone numbers or freephone numbers connected to untraceable mobile phones.
+- Don't get caught out.
+Rogue traders like to make you think that they are genuine and local.
+They often use an address to make them appear local and may use local phone numbers or freephone numbers connected to untraceable mobile phones.
 Some even have websites featuring stolen pictures of work carried out by genuine traders.
 They also use the same glossy advertising as genuine traders which may feature large discounts for OAPs.

-If you have been the victim of a high pressure seller or a rogue trader or require further advice, please contact the Citizens Advice Consumer Service on 03454 04 05 06.
+If you have been the victim of a high-pressure seller, a rogue trader, a fraud, or a scam, please contact the Citizens Advice Consumer Service for help and advice on 0808 223 1133.